 To date, the entire production site in Romania and the logistics hub in Castel San Giovanni (Piacenza) are equipped with light-emitting diode (LED) systems.
-At the Milan corporate offices and at the corporate site in Trebaseleghe (Padua), almost all lighting systems are more efficient than conventional ones.
-With regard to Stone Island, in 2023, LED lighting was recovered and implemented at its raw materials warehouse.
-In addition, the Ravarino Hub (Modena) will be equipped with LED lighting systems.
+At the Milan headquarters, almost all lighting systems are more efficient than conventional systems, while at the corporate site in Trebaseleghe (Padua), approximately 90% of lighting systems are lower consumption ones.
+In addition, the renovation of the new Hub in Ravarino (Modena) continued and is expected to be completed in 2025, including the installation of both LED and heat pump heating systems.

-As for the stores, to date, more than 99% of Moncler stores worldwide have LED lighting.
+As for the stores, to date, more than 99%4 of Moncler stores worldwide have LED lighting.
 The same type of system has been adopted and will be adopted by all new Stone Island stores at global level.